oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/05-operations/operations-overview.md

 In this lab you will explore some of the fundamental capabilities of Kubernetes and how to execute those common tasks within OKE.
 This includes:

 1. Administration tasks:
+    1. Using the Kubernetes Dashboard
-    1. Cluster and Node Pool Upgrades
+    2. Cluster and Node Pool Upgrades
-    2. Creating and scaling node pools
+    3. Creating and scaling node pools
-    3. Leveraging Preemtible worker nodes
+    4. Leveraging Preemtible worker nodes
-    4. Monitoring your cluster with OCI Logging Analytics
+    5. Monitoring your cluster with OCI Logging Analytics
 2. Operational tasks:
     1. Namespaces
     2. Horizontal pod scaling